 View All »

 While the fundamental mechanic driving it is a proc, the proc rate is quite high, and our goal is to make sure it is the sort of randomness that provides variation to a rotation while allowing responsive gameplay and room for mastery.
-The ability to wait on a Hunter's Mark while pooling focus to get full value from the Vulnerable will be more important than before.
-Windburst, as well as the talent options Sidewinders and Sentinel, allow on-demand Vulnerables as a resource to deal with situations where you have focus but not a Mark (or simply to make sure you have one for a key burst moment without having to react to a proc).
-Finally, removing the Vulnerable requirement for Marked Shot to do strong damage removes a reliance on multiple rapid procs and/or Sidewinders in order to use consistent buffed Marked Shots.
+The ability to wait on a while pooling focus to get full value from the will be more important than before.
+Windburst, as well as the talent options Sidewinders and Sentinel, allow on-demand s as a resource to deal with situations where you have focus but not a Mark (or simply to make sure you have one for a key burst moment without having to react to a proc).
+Finally, removing the requirement for to do strong damage removes a reliance on multiple rapid procs and/or Sidewinders in order to use consistent buffed s.

 As the PTR goes on, we welcome feedback on what problems turn up when you try to put this into practice, but I wanted to explain a bit more what our expectation was.